Women advised to take self-breast examination serious

 Source: GNA

-Gynaecologist at the Komfo Anokye Teaching Hospital (KATH), Dr Aisha Ali Issaka has advised women to adopt the habit of self-examining their breast to ensure early detection of breast cancer.
+Dr Aisha Ali Issaka, a Gynaecologist at the Komfo Anokye Teaching Hospital (KATH), has advised women to adopt the habit of self-examining their breast to ensure early detection of breast cancer.

-She said the best way to prevent breast cancer is early detection, diagnosis and treatment.

-Speaking at a breast cancer screening for women in the Asokore Mampong Municipality, Dr. Issaka said not all lumps in the breast are cancerous but it is important to seek medical attention when detected.
+Speaking to the media after a breast cancer screening for women in the Asokore Mampong Municipality, Dr. Issaka said not all lumps in the breast of women were cancerous but it was important to seek medical attention early.

-The Ashanti Regional Director of the Microfinance and Small Loans Centre (MASLOC), Hajia Zeinab Sallaw, organized the screening in collaboration with the New Patriotic Party (NPP) Health Caucus at KATH.
+Hajia Zeinab Sallaw, the Ashanti Regional Director of the Microfinance and Small Loans Centre (MASLOC) organized the screening in collaboration with the New Patriotic Party (NPP) Health Caucus at KATH.

 The aim was to raise awareness of breast cancer and also encourage women in the Municipality to examine their breast regularly to avert the possibility of becoming a victim of the dreaded disease.

+Dr. Issaka underlined the need for women to seek knowledge on issues concerning the breast since there were a lot of misconceptions leading to needless deaths.

+She said a few of the women who were screened had lumps and some breast disorders and were referred for further examination.

-Hajia Zeinab Sallaw said the screening was organized as part of her commitment towards addressing the health needs of people.
+Hajia Zeinab Sallaw said she organized the screening as part of her commitment to address the health needs of people and also give back to the community where she grew.

 "As a person who was raised in Zongo, I owe the community the responsibility to promote their welfare, having been given appointment in government", she stated.